EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 Testing should begin now.
 Checkout flows need validation across multiple scenarios: single-item orders, multi-item orders with products in the same tariff classification, multi-item orders spanning multiple classifications, split shipments, backorders, and mixed-fulfillment orders involving 3PL or marketplace channels.

 IOSS remains relevant for now.
-Retailers using IOSS should not assume continuity without review, but should also not assume IOSS is being replaced or becoming irrelevant after July 1.
+Retailers using IOSS should not assume continuity without review, but they should also not assume IOSS is being replaced or becoming irrelevant after July 1.
 Planning should account for the possibility that existing IOSS processes may need to be reconfigured as guidance develops.
-Broader EU customs reform proposals suggest IOSS will evolve rather than disappear, but the 2026 to 2028 bridge period remains the least defined part of the transition.

-- Model landed costs under multiple scenarios.
-Calculate EU duty impact at flat per-parcel and per-tariff-heading rates.
-Layer in national fees for France, Romania, and Italy, and account for the distinction between clearance-based and destination-based fees.
-Factor in the anticipated November 2026 EU handling fee as a second wave.
+• Model landed costs under multiple scenarios.
+Calculate EU duty impact at flat per-parcel and per-classification rates.
+Layer in any national fees for destination markets you serve.

-- Designate an internal owner.
+• Designate an internal owner.
 Assign responsibility in tax, trade compliance, or logistics for tracking regulatory updates and translating them into system configuration changes.
-Implementation details will continue evolving through the remainder of 2026.

-July 1 is the EU-wide deadline, but France and Romania are already applying national fees.
-The November 2026 EU handling fee adds a second deadline to plan for.
+July 1 is the EU-wide deadline, but implementation will continue to vary by market.
 The €3 customs duty is not the final state.
 It is a temporary measure until the EU Customs Data Hub becomes operational, at which point standard EU tariff rates are expected to replace the flat fee.
 Build for flexibility, not for a single fixed outcome.

 When does the €3 EU customs fee take effect?